 Why do we leave the room instead of removing the puppy instead?
 Because physically restraining the puppy and then forcibly removing it when the dog is already in a state of escalation is not ideal, nor is it quick enough.

-It is much more effective to put yourself in a timeout, so to speak.
-It teaches your puppy that the reward of play (you) is removed when it is misbehaving, and it also gives both of you a few minutes to cool down.
+It is much more effective to put yourself in a timeout.
+It teaches your puppy that the reward of play (you) is removed when misbehaving, and it also gives both of you a few minutes to cool down.

 No Bite Pressure